DeviceConnect/DeviceConnect-Experiments/MWC2015/README.md

 # Device Connect Vuzix M100 demo UI application in MWC2015

-# １．Introduction

-　This document, Vuzix M100 method of introducing the demo UI application using the Device Connect API, and will explain how to operate.

-# ２．For M100 demo environment
+## For M100 demo environment

 　I will show the current M100 demo requirements below.

-１. Get from Heart Rate data smartphone and BLE connected Mio Alpha.
+1. Get from Heart Rate data smartphone and BLE connected Mio Alpha.
 2. The obtained Heart Rate data and displays it in the Vuzix M100 on the screen.
 3. The camera captured images of Vuzix M100 at the same time, I will display at PC.